arthurysong/atribecalledarty.github.io/_posts/2020-02-29-validating_user_input_react_redux_with_rails_api.markdown

 }
 ```

 When dispatch(postNewUser(state)) gets called in CreateUser, the following happens.
 The state (form inputs of new user) gets sent to Rails API using fetch request.
 THEN, Rails User Controller does one of two things.
-If the inputs are valid and the new user created saved to the database, it will send back the JSON for that user.
+If the inputs are valid and the new user created saves to the database, it will send back the JSON for that user.
 IF user is NOT valid, the API will send JSON with key 'errors'.

 This is my User create action that handles post request to /users.

 ```
+//users_controller in rails backend
     def create
         user = User.new(user_params)
         if user.save